A Unified FPT Framework for Crossing Number Problems: Proof of

 \subsection{Formal description of the reduction}

 We now define our reduction precisely.
-We first describe the uncolored graph~$G_2=G_2(G,r,p,q_1,\ldots,q_c)$, which will be the common input to all embeddability instances.
+We first describe the uncolored graph~$G_2=G_2(G,p,q_1,\ldots,q_c)$, which will be the common input to all embeddability instances.
 See Figure~\ref{fig:reduc-graph}. \begin{itemize} \item Let $G_1$ be the colored graph obtained from~$G$ by attaching a 4-clique to each vertex~$v$ of~$G$, that is, by adding three new vertices making a 4-clique with~$v$.
-The edges of each attached 4-clique get color $c+1$.
-(This is a new color, and we assume $q_{c+1}=0$.) \item Let $G_2$ be the uncolored graph obtained from~$G_1$ by replacing each edge of color~$i$ with a necklace of thickness~$p+2q+2\lambda(r)+i$, where $q=\sum_jq_j$, and beads of size~$c-i+2$. \end{itemize} Since we have a new color $c+1$, we extend $\kappa$ as follows: For a drawing $D$, if at least one edge of color $c+1$ is involved in an intersection, we let $\kappa(D)=\infty$; otherwise, we let $\kappa(D)$ to be equal to $\kappa(D')$, where $D'$ is obtained from~$D$ by removing the edges with color~$c+1$.
-It is straightforward to check that $(\kappa,\lambda)$ is still a crossing-counting pair.
+The edges of each attached 4-clique get the new color $c+1$. \item Let $G_2$ be the uncolored graph obtained from~$G_1$ by replacing each edge of color~$i$ with a necklace of thickness~$3r+p+3q+i$, where $q=\sum_{j=1}^cq_j$, and beads of size~$c-i+2$. \end{itemize}

 Let us now describe our set~$\Gamma$ of 2-complexes in which we try to embed~$G_2$.
 See Figure~\ref{fig:reduc-complex}.
 These 2-complexes depend on several successive choices.
-First, let~$D^\times\in\cf D$ be a colored drawing on~$\surf$ such that $\kappa(D^\times)\le r$ and such that each edge carries at least one intersection in the drawing. \begin{itemize} \item Let $\complex_1$ be obtained from~$\surf$ by cutting~$\surf$ along the relative interior of each edge of~$D^\times$. \item Let $\complex_2$ be obtained from~$\complex_1$ by doing the following: For each edge of~$D^\times$ of color~$i$, connecting points $x$ and~$y$ of~$\complex_1$, we add an isolated edge connecting $x$ and~$y$ to the 2-complex, which is said to have \emph{color}~$i$.
+First, let~$D^\times\in\DD$ be a fully intersecting colored drawing on~$\surf$ (thus with colors in $\{1,\ldots,c\}$). \begin{itemize} \item Let $\complex_1$ be obtained from~$\surf$ by cutting~$\surf$ along the relative interior of each edge of~$D^\times$. \item Let $\complex_2$ be obtained from~$\complex_1$ by doing the following: For each edge of~$D^\times$ of color~$i$ ($i=1,\ldots,c$), connecting points $x$ and~$y$ of~$\complex_1$, we add an isolated edge connecting $x$ and~$y$ to the 2-complex, which is said to have \emph{color}~$i$.
 (This may require subdividing~$\complex_1$ to turn $x$ and~$y$ into vertices.) \end{itemize}

 Let $U$ be the set of points of~$\complex_2$ that correspond to a single point of the interior of~$\surf$.
 In detail, $U$ is made of (1) the points of~$\complex_2$ that correspond to an endpoint of an edge in~$D^\times$, and (2) the interior of the surface part of~$\complex_2$.